 Dentists always emphasize the importance of biannual dental health checkups, especially for children.
 Dentists can help detect early signs of sleep apnea and offer devices that may help prevent the condition from getting worse.
 Continuous Positive Airway Pressure (CPAP) machines that apply air pressure in the throat to keep the airways open, Mandibular Advancement Devices (MAD) that allow the lower jaw to be at ease, and the Tongue Retaining Device that helps keep the tongue in place while asleep are but a few dental appliances that can help with sleep apnea.
 Mouthguards and splints, on the other hand, may help with preventing teeth grinding.
 Thus, dentists can detect the root cause of sleep apnea, chalk out a treatment plan for the same, and refer you to other medical specialists if necessary.

-Now that you know all about sleep apnea and how a dentist can treat it, there is no reason to panic about your child’s sleep disorder.
+Now that you know all about sleep apnea and how a Dentist San Jose can treat it, there is no reason to panic about your child’s sleep disorder.
 Simply give us a call at (408) 377-8200 for an appointment, and we will guide you in finding the best possible solution to help your child get sound sleep.